Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 Business user goals are:

-- A great gifting idea-To have a family Recipe book printed( This is how the site can be moniterized)
+- A great gifting idea-To have a family Recipe book printed (This is how the site can be monetized)
 - A user-friendly design that reaches out to both parents and children
 - The user interface is easy to use and the input of data is done in a efficient manner.

 Christmas Baking For Kids meets these user needs in that:

 - The login page provides the user access to the recipe book to be able to add their own recipes.
 The user interface for the input on this page is carefully controlled in that the user has to add a user name and password, both of which are required to move forward.
 - The profile page shows the user his/her recipes that have been added.
 The user also has the option to go back into their own profile and edit or delete their own recipes.
-- The Add-Recipe page clearly structured and laid out in an easy to understand way.The user has the option to Add their Recipe, if they are satissfied they can then save their recipe or delete it.
+- The Add-Recipe page clearly structured and laid out in an easy to understand way.The user has the option to Add their Recipe, if they are satisfied they can then save their recipe or delete it.
 - The user interface for the input of recipe data on the add-recipe page has been controlled to validate input.
 For example the correct url format is required for the image input.
-  The fields for name of recipe and recipe ingredients and method are required so that information needs to be added correctly.
+- The fields for name of recipe and recipe ingredients and method are required so that information needs to be added correctly.
-  Setting input field types to `minlength`, `maxlength`,`number`, `url` etc makes sure the user is prompted when the data they have added is incorrect.
+- Setting input field types to `minlength`, `maxlength`,`number`, `url` etc makes sure the user is prompted when the data they have added is incorrect.
 - The recipe page then shows the user all listed recipes including their own.
 - To make navigation easy for the user, buttons have been provided on the pages to help direct should they get stuck.
 For example, cancel, edit, add-recipe etc.

 ### Christmas Baking For Kids Goals

-- To provide a fun and easy to use site for familys to search, store and retrieve their special recipes.
+- To provide a fun and easy to use site for families to search, store and retrieve their special recipes.
-- To be able to find inspiration in newley added recipes
+- To be able to find inspiration in newly added recipes
 - So that I as a student can learn and practice frontend and backend programming together for the first time.
 To combine the use of HTML, CSS, Materialize and JQuery with Python, MongoDB, Flask and Jinja.

 ## User Stories